zubie7a/Shine_On_You_Crazy_Fractal/README.md

 ##Santiago Zubieta
 ####2012

-*'Now there's a look in your eyes, like black holes in the sky'*
+*'Now there's a look in your eyes, like Black Holes in the sky'*
 -Pink Floyd, Shine On You Crazy Diamond

 #Shine On You Crazy Fractal